 Lives and works in London

-Eleanor works only with trees grown in Britain, felled due to decay.
-A deep knowledge and a passionate interest in the natural properties of wood result in forms that seem true to the spirit of the material and which encourage us to look at the complexities of nature with a new perspective.
-Her work is rooted in the rhythm of growth, the eroding power of the elements and the passing of time.
-Material is transformed into objects that invite touch and reflection, reminding us of our elemental and emotional bond with wood and our relationship to the earth.
+Eleanor works exclusively with British grown trees, felled due to disease.
+A deep knowledge and passionate interest in the natural properties of different species results in forms that seem true to the spirit of the material and encourage us to look at the complexities of nature with a new perspective.
+His work is rooted in the rhythm of growth, the erosive power of the elements and the passage of time.
+The material is transformed into sculptures that invite touch and reflection, reminding us of our elemental and emotional connection to wood and our relationship to the earth.

-Eleanor’s work is exhibited internationally and included in prestigious museum and private collections including the Victoria and Albert Museum, Museum of London and Mint Museum, USA.
-She is the recipient of notable awards and commendations including a QEST Scholarship 2018, British Wood Award 2017 (Bespoke category), Perrier-Jouët Arts Salon Prize 2014 (nomination) and The Cockpit Arts / Worshipful Company of Turners Award 2011.
+Eleanor’s work has been exhibited worldwide and is included in prestigious private and museum collections including the Victoria and Albert Museum, the Museum of London, the Reading Museum (UK) and the Mint Museum, USA.
+She has received notable awards and accolades, including a 2018 QEST Fellowship, the 2017 British Wood Award (custom category), the 2014 Perrier-Jouët Arts Salon Award (nomination), and The Cockpit Arts / Worshipful Company of Turners 2011 Award.

 Eleanor Lakelin’s work is exhibited in the most important contemporary art and design fairs in the world; Salon Art & Design in New York, PAD and Masterpiece in London, FOG Design and Art in San Francisco, Design Miami/Basel but also in China, Italy, Switzerland, Montecarlo and Brazil.
 This international renown has earned him prestigious publications in the world’s leading trade magazines such as Contemporary Art Society, The Turner Magazine, Elle Decoration, Financial Times, AD Magazine, The Telegraph, Forbes and The New York Times.

 6, rue de Lille – 75007 Paris

 Tél. : +33 (0)1 75 51 78 68